Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Krylov--Bogoliubov existence theorem

 We follow the method as first introduced by Krylov and Bogoliubov \cite{kryloff1937theorie}.
 Loosely speaking, this approach constructs an invariant measure $\nu$ by averaging over all the distributions of a given tight segment process.
-Recall that the push-forward measure of $\nu$ under evaluation map $D[-\tau,0]\to \mathbb R,$ $\varphi\mapsto\varphi(0)$ is a stationary distribution of \eqref{eq:SDDE2.2.2.2}; let us denote it by $\mu.$ Formally, the invariant measure and stationary distribution that we find via the Krylov--Bogoliubov method satisfy
+Recall that the push-forward measure of $\nu$ under evaluation map $D[-\tau,0]\to \mathbb R,$ $\varphi\mapsto\varphi(0)$ is a stationary distribution of \eqref{eq:SDDE2.2.2.2}; let us denote it by $\mu.$ Formally, the invariant measure $\nu$ that we find via the Krylov--Bogoliubov method, and hence the stationary distribution $\mu$, satisfy the (subsequential) limits

 where $\mathcal L(X_t)$ and $\mathcal L(X(t))$ denotes the laws of $X_t$ and $X(t)$, respectively.
 In the proof, we actually have to replace $s$ by $s+\tau$, as certain properties only hold for $t\geq \tau$ within the \cadlag case.
 Clearly, $\nu$ has much richer structure than $\mu$, and it is really fascinating that such a highly information dense object exists in certain cases.
 Furthermore, because the measure construction is achieved by means of single tight segment process, there is no (immediate) guarantee that for some other tight segment process we get the same invariant measure.
 In fact, the existence of two distinct invariant measures allows for infinitely many by taking convex combinations.